ve345/CS193HW1/README.md

 #### Task 12

 Create an alias `wttr` for the command `curl wttr.in`.
-You will need to create the alias in your `.bashrc` or `.bash_profile` (macOS only) in order to pass the test case in `grader.sh`.
+You will need to create the alias in your `.bashrc` in order to pass the test case with `bash -i ./grader.sh`.
 To get the homework points, please put the command you used to create the alias under `# Task 12` in answers.sh.

 ## Turning In